Poached Salmon Salad with Peaches

 - In a large straight-sided skillet, combine 6 cups water, lemon slices, peppercorns, and 1 1/2 teaspoons salt; bring to a simmer over medium-high, then reduce heat to a low simmer.

 - Add salmon (water should just cover fish), cover, and cook until opaque throughout, 5 to 8 minutes.
 With a wide, slotted spatula, transfer salmon to a plate.

-- Whisk together lemon zest and juice, oil, and mustard; season with salt and pepper.
+- In a small mixing bowl, whisk together lemon zest, lemon juice, oil, and mustard; season with salt and pepper.

 - Divide arugula, peaches, basil, pistachios, and avocado among four plates, top with salmon, and drizzle with dressing.
 Season with salt and pepper.